 The Barcelona Cathedral

-A must see is the cloister that is home a small garden with orange and almond trees, a pond, and 13 geese – one for each year of life lived by Eulalia.
+A must-see is the cloister that is home to a small garden with orange and almond trees, a pond, and 13 geese – one for each year of life lived by Eulalia.

-Tibidabo offers some incredible views from the Temple of the Sacred Heart of Jesus church – not to mention the super geeky retro amusement park with 100 year old Ferris Wheel that’s the perfect spot to visit with family.
+Tibidabo offers some incredible views from the Temple of the Sacred Heart of Jesus church – not to mention the super geeky retro amusement park with 100-year-old Ferris Wheel.

-Get up their with the super, almost San Francisco-like Tramvia Blau for extra extra effect.
+Get up there with the super, almost San Francisco-like Tramvia Blau for extra extra effect.

 The highest point (560 feet) above metro Barcelona was once an anti-aircraft bunker defending the city against Spanish Civil War bombings.

-Today it’s a great museum and picnic spot with an insane panoramic view and a great option for budget conscious Barcelona nature lovers.
-For young adults this is the weekend hangout spot.
+Today The Bunkers is a great museum, lookout point, and picnic spot with an insane panoramic view and a great option for budget-conscious Barcelona nature lovers.
+For young adults, this is the weekend hangout spot.

 Grab bus 22 from Plaça Catalunya and get off at the last stop.

-This fantastic museum dedicated to the surrealist genius Salvador Dali actually finds itself 140 km from Barcelona in his hometown of Figueres.
+The Dali Museum is a fantastic museum dedicated to the surrealist genius Salvador Dali – it actually finds itself 140 km from Barcelona in his hometown of Figueres.